HEU-BATMACHINE/Mathis-public-resources/_sources/index.rst.txt

    :includehidden:
    :hidden:

-   Class Index <skz-ontology>
+   Class Index <MATHIS-ontology>

-SKZ Ontology
+MATHIS Ontology
 ================================

-Welcome to the **SKZ Ontology**, a semantic resource with essential terms and relationships to describe SKZ resources.
+Welcome to the **MATHIS Ontology**, a semantic resource with essential terms and relationships to describe MATHIS resources.